-David Bennett Thomas teaches theory, composition and piano at the University of the Arts in Philadelphia.
+David Bennett Thomas is the head of the composition department and the undergraduate core studies department at the University of the Arts, where he teaches theory, composition and piano.
 He received degrees from West Chester University (B.S.) and the Peabody Conservatory (M.M.).
-His private teachers include Lukas Foss, Steven Mackey, Ron Thomas, Jacques Voois, Michael Connell and Donald Chittum.
+His private teachers include Lukas Foss, Steven Mackey, and Donald Chittum.

 As a jazz composer and performer, Thomas has recorded with Joel Frahm, Vic Juris, John Swana, and many others, both in concert and on several CD releases.
 Thomas has also performed with violinist David Kim (concertmaster of the Philadelphia Orchestra) in both concert and church music settings, where they performed Thomas' arrangements of hymns and spirituals from his "Deep, Deep Love" CD release.
 Thomas performs throughout the Philadelphia area as a freelance jazz pianist, as well as in church music settings.

 Thomas has composed concert music in many genres, including chamber music, choral music, and orchestra.
 His works have been performed extensively throughout America and abroad, by groups such as the Gregg Smith Singers, the Choral Arts Society of Philadelphia, rarescale, Cuillin Sound, Network for New Music, The New York Treble Singers, Relache, Naked Voices (Israel), Melomanie, Chicago Choral Artists, Dolce Suono, Singing City, pianists Matthew Bengtson and Charles Abramovic, soprano Rosalind Rees, cellist Jeffrey Solow, saxophonist Marshall Taylor, the Orchestral Society of Philadelphia, and many others.